This post may contain affiliate links. Please see my disclosure policy for details.

 This could be found on Pylimo Gatvė outside Keule Ruke a popular restaurant in Vilnius.
 But, it has been taken down in 2019 with a pink mural that reads “make compassion great again”

 If you’re looking for unique finds in Vilnius, then head down to Literatu street in the Old Town – it’s sure to spark some curiosity!

 The wall first began in 2009, when a group of artists decided that Literatu Street should live up to the name.
 This street is like a temple for those that are fans of Lithuanian literature as there are artworks mounted to the wall dedicated to Lithuanian writers!

-They started small and placed a few artefacts, like tiles, paintings, abstract symbols, excerpts and even FALSE TEETH!
+They started small and placed a few artifacts, like tiles, paintings, abstract symbols, excerpts, and even FALSE TEETH!